Allen-Tildesley/examples/GUIDE.md

 we can predict the effects, and compare with the empirical estimates obtained by different methods.
 The program contains extensive comments to explain what is being calculated at each stage.

+#FFT program
+The aim of `fft3dwrap` is to illustrate the way a standard Fast Fourier Transform library routine is wrapped in a user program.
+We numerically transform a 3D Gaussian function, and compare with the analytically, exactly, known result, User input defines the number of grid points and the box size;
+sensible defaults are provided.
+The library that we use for this example is [FFTW](http://www.fftw.org/).